 How to get here

-Travelling by air you’ll come into the Thessaloniki International Airport Macedonia which is about 15 kilometres from the city centre, and is linked to the city via 24 hour bus services or taxis.
+You’ll travel by air to the Thessaloniki International Airport, about 15 kilometres from the city centre and is linked to the city via 24-hour bus services or taxis.

-All flights to Thessaloniki arrive from other European cities so you cannot fly direct from outside of Europe (except from Tel Aviv), however, there’s a very good selection of airlines to choose from once you reach Europe.
+All flights to Thessaloniki arrive from other European cities, so you cannot fly direct from outside of Europe (except from Tel Aviv).

-Aegean Airlines is one of the main airlines to use the airport, with services from Frankfurt, Munich, Paris, Milan, and also a seasonal service from Tel Aviv.
+Aegean Airlines is one of the leading airlines to use the airport, with services from Frankfurt, Munich, Paris, and Milan and a seasonal service from Tel Aviv.

-British Airways flies seasonally from Gatwick, and Ryanair has a good selection of European routes to choose from.
+British Airways flies seasonally from Gatwick, and Ryanair has a good selection of European routes.

 Thessaloniki is a large city but has a relatively good public transit system.